-Note that the method is computationally heavy for complex models.
-It is not an optimized method.
-There are, however, simple approaches to speed it up.
+With this extension, the method clearly gets too computationally heavy for complex models, and it wasn't cheap before.
+However, what I described is not an optimized method.
+There are simple approaches to speed it up.
 First, the broad phase-narrow phase approach (section 14.11) fits perfectly, eliminating many simple cases in a broad phase.
 Another method is based on the fact that most objects move slowly, so collision detection between them is usually done in positions close to where it was performed the previous time.
 Thus, if you can remember a separating plane from one frame to another, you can start with that plane next time, and it will most likely be the right plane to test again.